-Over the 25 years that I’ve worked in corporate environments and coached entrepreneurs, people have always looked to find the best time management techniques and strategies.
+Over the 25 years that I’ve worked in corporate environments and coached entrepreneurs, people have always looked to find the best time management techniques, tips and strategies.

 As a business coach, entrepreneurs come to me because they feel they don’t have enough time to achieve everything they want to each day.

-Rather than working on the things that they are passionate about, are great at and give them great joy they are simply doing stuff.
+Rather than working on the things that they are passionate about, are great at and give them great joy they are simply doing stuff that drains energy.

 Being in constant action all day long is the norm.